 According to Time magazine, approximately 33% of seniors are lonely which, while completely normal, if left unchecked for too long, can be detrimental to their health in mild and severe ways.
-In fact, Time states “research shows that chronic loneliness can impact older adults’ memory, physical well-being, mental health, and life expectancy.”
+In fact, Time states “research indicates that chronic loneliness can affect older adults’ physical well-being, memory, life expectancy, and mental health.”
 Now before this worries you too much, know that there are time and science-proven methods to help prevent and overcome loneliness in older adults.
 Below are a few simple ways you as a caregiver can help your senior loved one overcome loneliness.

 Encourage daily fitness

 While your loved one may not be ready to jump straight into high-intensity Zumba sessions or doing a triathlon, getting seniors to move their bodies is a great way to combat loneliness and boost their energy and mood!
 Encourage a daily walk around the block or a nearby park.
 They can even try yoga at home or at the park if the weather is nice.
 Don’t forget to check out local classes where your loved one can join others through Zoom or at a nearby local spot.
 This way, they can fulfill their need for socializing and fitness at the same time!
 Here are a few more resources that can help seniors get moving:

 Due to COVID, many organizations have implemented and kept many free online resources including free videos for entertainment and educational purposes.
 While some programs are going back to, or adding back in-person events, there are plenty of free online events still available that cover a variety of topics such as how to knit, how to bake a certain item, gardening tips, and more!
 There are also meetings in-person and through video that can offer seniors a chance to converse with people who have similar interests, similar lives, or are also just looking to socialize.
 Don’t forget to check out Facebook groups that offer up more specific groups for seniors to be a part of.
 Check out these free resources that are offering free classes and meetings: